-29. As at 30th January 2013, there had been a total of 359 requests for voluntary redundancy.
-This figure is made up of 178 requests from employees in posts that could be considered for voluntary redundancy (using Form 2) due to them being in service areas identified for potential budget savings and 181 from employees in currently excluded posts, which may be considered if changes to budget proposals put their service area at risk or if there are bumping opportunities with employees at risk of redundancy, (using Form 3).
+29. As at 18th February there had been a total of 361 requests for voluntary redundancy.
+This figure is made up of 179 requests from employees in posts that could be considered for voluntary redundancy (using Form 2) due to them being in service areas identified for potential budget savings and 182 from employees in currently excluded posts, which may be considered if changes to budget proposals put their service area at risk or if there are bumping opportunities with employees at risk of redundancy, (using Form 3).

-- 30. 105 requests from the 178 could not be accepted due to the fact that the loss of these posts would compromise the needs of the service and 19 requests were withdrawn by the employee.
-42 requests have been able to be accepted, including 2 from Form 3 requests, and are now being progressed with the individuals concerned, 39 of which have been authorised through the delegated process as of 30th January 2013.
-There are 16 requests that require further consideration, including 2 from the Form 3 requests - for example, in a number of service areas, an excess of volunteers have come forward, requiring the establishment of selection pools to determine the most suitable employees to be accepted for voluntary redundancy.
-Additionally, some of the volunteers may be "redundancy bumped" out of their role by employees identified as at risk of compulsory redundancy and further numbers of voluntary redundancy requests may be able to be accepted, pending restructures that will be completed within the next three months, with an aim to support savings required. - 31.
+- 30. 109 requests from the 179 could not be accepted due to the fact that the loss of these posts would compromise the needs of the service.
+24 requests were withdrawn by the employee, 23 from Form 2 requests and 1 from Form 3 requests.
+49 requests have been able to be accepted, including 2 from Form 3 requests, and are now being progressed with the individuals concerned, 42 of which have been authorised through the delegated process as of 18th February 2013.
+There are 2 requests that require further consideration, which are from the Form 3 requests.
+Additionally some of the volunteers may be "redundancy bumped" out of their role by employees identified as at risk of compulsory redundancy and further numbers of voluntary redundancy requests may be able to be accepted pending restructures that will be completed within the next three months with an aim to support savings required. - 31.
 Subject to completion of this process, it is likely that some compulsory redundancies will still be required to completely achieve the savings for 2013/14 set out in this report.
-It is too early in the process to be able to confirm exact numbers of potential compulsory redundancies from the budget saving process but it is anticipated that the level will be approximately 18 FTE many of which we would hope to redeploy or redundancy bump as stated above.
+It is too early in the process to be able to confirm exact numbers of potential compulsory redundancies from the budget saving process but it is anticipated that the level will be approximately 18 FTEs many of which we would hope to redeploy or redundancy bump as stated above.
 Any compulsory redundancies will be managed in accordance with both the Managing Employees at risk of Redundancy and the Retraining & Redundancy policies and be reported to Cabinet for approval. - 32.
 In addition, the list of expressions of interest for voluntary redundancy is being used to avoid non budget saving related compulsory redundancies (for instance for employees who are on the redeployment register due to cessation of funding) and two such redundancy bumps are currently being explored. - 33.
 Redundancy costs are dependent on the age and length of service of the individuals being made redundant and therefore cannot be precisely calculated at this stage.
 However, it is anticipated that any direct redundancy costs can be met from underspends in 2012/13 (see para 9 above) or from resources earmarked for committed capital expenditure (which in turn could be funded from prudential borrowing), and that the cost of immediate access to pension for qualifying staff can be met from the relevant allowance built into the Council's pension fund contributions.